toddb/jQuery-File-Upload/README.md

 This is a fork of [Demo File Upload](http://blueimp.github.io/jQuery-File-Upload/)

 I needed this as an experiment for others for use around angularjs.
+Also other same [here for chunking](http://www.html5rocks.com/en/tutorials/file/dndfiles/)

 ## Description
 File Upload widget with multiple file selection, drag&amp;drop support, progress bars, validation and preview images, audio and video for jQuery.